vkoves/vkoves.github.io/_posts/2020-02-09-the-accessible-developers-starter-kit.md

 {% include linkedHeading.html heading="Contrast Ratio" level=3 %}

-Sometimes you need a tool that just tells you if two colors are WCAG contrast compliant, and Contrast Ratio does just that.
-You put in two colors, and it will tell you whether the pairing is WCAG AAA compliant, AA compliant, AA compliant at certain sizes, or not compliant.
-It's one of my most used tools when I am designing a site so I can confirm my colors are up to contrast standards!
+Sometimes you just need a tool that tells you if two colors are WCAG contrast compliant, and Contrast Ratio does just that.
+You input two colors, and it will tell you whether the pairing is WCAG AAA compliant, AA compliant, AA compliant at certain sizes, or not compliant.
+It's one of my most used tools when I am designing a site!

 Try it out at [contrast-ratio.com][contrast-ratio].